genesis-worlds/governance/cip-template.md

 An optional section that contains a reference/example implementation that people can use to assist in understanding or implementing this specification.
 If the implementation is too large to reasonably be included inline, then consider adding it as one or more files in `../assets/cip-####/`.

 ## Community Considerations
 All CIPs must contain a section that discusses the community implications/considerations relevant to the proposed change.
 Include information that might be important for community discussions, surfaces risks and can be used throughout the life cycle of the proposal.
 E.g. include community-relevant design decisions, concerns, important discussions, implementation-specific guidance and pitfalls, an outline of threats and risks and how they are being addressed.
 CIP submissions missing the "Community Considerations" section will be rejected.
-An CIP cannot proceed to status "Final" without a Community Considerations discussion deemed sufficient by the reviewers.
+A CIP cannot proceed to status "Final" without a Community Considerations discussion deemed sufficient by the reviewers.

 ## Copyright
 Copyright and related rights waived via [CC0](https://creativecommons.org/publicdomain/zero/1.0/).